d3249/mexico_zipcodes/README.md

-With this, the script generates the basic catalogs (Settlement type, City, State) and the compound ones (Zip code - City, District - State and Settlement - Zip Code - Settlement type - District) all in CODIGOS_POSTALES.sql file
+With this, the script generates the basic catalogs (Settlement type, City, State) and the compound ones (District - State and Settlement - Zip Code - Settlement type - District - City) all in CODIGOS_POSTALES.sql file

 > Generated script takes 3+ hours to run on  Acer aspire A-515 con MariaDB en Arch Linux